terrificdm/stable-diffusion-comfyui-ec2/README.md

 ```

 # Notes
+* The scripts will automatically download sdxl base and refiner models for you
 * ComfyUI files are under /home/ubuntu/ComfyUI directory
-* The scripts will automatically download sdxl base and refiner models for you
-* Default command in CDK scripts for running SD-ComfyUI is "nohup python main.py --listen --port 8080 > ./sd-comfyui.log 2>&1 &", you can kill that process and run your own
+* Default command in CDK scripts for running SD-ComfyUI is `source .venv/bin/activate` `nohup python main.py --listen --port 8080 > ./sd-comfyui.log 2>&1 &`, you can kill that process and run your own.
+Remember to source venv first.
 * You can use "tail -f /home/ubuntu/ComfyUI/sd-comfyui.log" to get real time logs for ComfyUI
 * Regarding how to use ComfyUI, read its [official repo](https://github.com/comfyanonymous/ComfyUI)